Nike splits with Kyrie Irving amid antisemitism fallout

 ”To All Jewish families and Communities that are hurt and affected from my post, I am deeply sorry to have caused you pain, and I apologize,” Irving wrote. ”I initially reacted out of emotion to being unjustly labeled Anti-Semitic, instead of focusing on the healing process of my Jewish Brothers and Sisters that were hurt from the hateful remarks made in the Documentary.”

-A day later, Nike — which had also been criticized for not moving more swiftly — took action.

-Irving becomes the second celebrity in less than two weeks to lose a major shoe deal over antisemitism.
-Adidas parted ways with Ye — the artist formerly known as Kanye West — late last month, a move the German company said would result in about $250 million in losses this year after stopping production of its line of Yeezy products as well as halting payments to Ye and his companies.
+Irving becomes the second prominent celebrity in less than two weeks to lose a major shoe deal over antisemitism.
+Adidas was forced to part ways with Ye – the artist formerly known as Kanye West – late last month, a move the German company said would result in about $250 million in losses this year after stopping production of its line of Yeezy products as well as halting payments to Ye and his companies.

 For weeks, Ye made antisemitic comments in interviews and on social media, including a Twitter post that he would soon go ”death con 3 on JEWISH PEOPLE,” an apparent reference to the U.S. defense readiness condition scale known as DEFCON.